 All Roborock robot vacuums utilize a similar design – round frame, single side brush, and main brush right between the two rubber wheels.

 It is quite effective at cleaning debris thanks to its efficient and smart navigating system combined with the brush roll design and ample airflow.

-I’ve put the S6 Pure through a rigorous set of tests to check how well it does on different types of debris from fine dust and sand to large particles of Cheerios and Fruit loops.
+I’ve put the S6 Pure through a rigorous set of tests to check how well it does on different debris types, from fine dust and sand to large particles of Cheerios and Fruit loops.

 The S6 Pure shines in all of the surface cleaning tests picking up a very high percentage, which I’ll share below.

-You’ll notice that it scored 100% in six of the tests.
-The lowest scores were on coffee grounds, perhaps because it is grounded coffee beans.
+You’ll notice it scored 100% in six of the tests.
+The lowest scores were on coffee grounds, perhaps because of its fine nature.

 Hard Floor Cleaning